 Integrate a new Blockchain/API

-If you miss any Blockchain, we invite you to integrate it yourself and make a with the integration.
+If you miss any Blockchain, we invite you to integrate it yourself and make a PR with the integration.

 To do so, follow this tutorial.